ImperialCollegeLondon/Visual2/README.md

 4. Fetch the required `npm` packages by executing `yarn install`.
 This project consistently uses `yarn` Node package manager instead of the older and less competent `npm`.

 5. Find a nice terminal program that will run multiple windows to make a productive development environment.
 I recommend [_Hyper_](https://github.com/zeit/hyper/releases), for example, runs multiple tabs and will split window between two tabs, great for running start and launch scripts concurrently in a single window.
-Beware that under Windows `hyper` uses `ctrl-shift-C`, `ctrl-shift-V` for copy and paste.
+Beware that under Windows `Hyper` uses `ctrl-shift-C`, `ctrl-shift-V` for copy and paste.

-6. Run `setup.bat` (on Windows).
+6. Run `setup.bat` (on Windows) or `sh setup.sh` (on linux or macOS).
 This downloads and updates the submodules, and installs their packages individually (necessary because of the submodule structure), then restores the global packages.
 On other systems run the statements in this file (modified if needed for your system) individually.

 7. Goto step 10 if all you want to do is to generate uptodate binaries.